microprediction/microprediction/README.md

 More in the [knowledge center](https://www.micoprediction.com/knowledge-center).
 Remember [Dorothy, You're Not in Kaggle Anymore](https://www.linkedin.com/pulse/dorothy-youre-kaggle-anymore-peter-cotton-phd/).

-# How turnkey community driven open prediction works:
+# How a community can drive open, turnkey prediction:

 - You publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/feed_examples_live/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).